Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Benchmark

-\textbf{Table \ref{tab:HuaNan}} demonstrates the performance of various models on the HuaNan dataset.
+\textbf{Table \ref{tab:HuaNan}} demonstrates the performance of various models on the urban expressway HuaNan dataset.
 Due to unit differences, the actual values in the HuaNan dataset are higher than those in the PeMS dataset, resulting in a significant amplification of errors.
 Observing the average performance, similar to the PeMS dataset, spatio-temporal graph-structured models outperform lane-level prediction models in terms of average prediction accuracy, yet require longer training times.
 The magnified errors highlight the distinctions between models more conspicuously.
 Among lane-level prediction models, MDL and ST-AFN remain the top performers, with MDL showing particularly notable performance.
 In contrast to the PeMS dataset, spatio-temporal graph-structured models exhibited some variances, where the AGCRN model surpassed STGODE, STSGCN, and GraphWave Net models across all three prediction horizons and metrics, emerging as the top-performing model.
 The MTGNN model also demonstrated commendable performance, while STGCN continued to have the least training time consumption.
 In a comprehensive assessment, GraphMLP maintained superior performance over all other baselines, exceeding the prediction accuracy of both the MDL and AGCRN models while requiring less training time.
 Moreover, GraphMLP showed more stable long-term predictive performance at horizons of 6 and 12, with its advantage in training time efficiency becoming even more pronounced.
+Compared to the results on the PeMS dataset, the higher computational cost reflects the greater complexity of urban roads, which demands more refined spatio-temporal modeling capabilities from the models.